Green Lantern: First Flight: Production

 According to director Montgomery, Jordan's origin story was previously covered in the Justice League: The New Frontier film: "...we really didn't want to spend a whole lot of time telling that same story over again.
 So in Green Lantern: First Flight, the origin story is over and done before the opening credits."

-This marks the first time since Batman Beyond: Return of the Joker in 2000 that Warner Bros. outsourced the animation to Japanese animation studio, TMS Entertainment, as well as one of the few times after the early 2000s that TMS has supplied animation services to a Western studio, which they now rarely do as a result of increasingly demanding costs.
+This marks the first time since Batman Beyond: Return of the Joker in 2000 that Warner Bros. outsourced the animation to Japanese animation studio, Telecom Animation Film, a subsidiary of TMS Entertainment, as well as one of the few times after the early 2000s that TMS has supplied animation services to a Western studio, which they now rarely do as a result of increasingly demanding costs.